ValenciaModifcations/VN_Fuel/README.md

 As this project is in beta, contributions, suggestions, and bug reports are welcome.
 Please open an issue or pull request with your contributions.

+# notes

+If you intend to use this script, and edit it then release it; please credit Valencia Modifcationss with a link back to here.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.